Fi vs Tractive GPS Dog Collar: Which Is Better for Tracking in 2026?

 Before buying, it’s a good idea to check Fi’s official coverage information and Tractive’s coverage and supported country details as well.

-Alerts and Safe Zone Speed
+Escape Alerts and Safe Zones

-Battery Life and Charging Reality
+Tractive vs Fi Collar: Battery Life and Charging Reality

 Battery performance is one of the biggest differences between these two brands.